21Joakim/Discord-Hack-Bot/README.md

 * Warning system
   * Actions when they reach `x` amount of warnings
-  * Optional option to have the actions re-apply for every new warning
+  * Optional option to have the actions re-apply for every new warning until they reach a new action

 * Template system
   * Have preset reasons so you can quickly specify a reason or just be lazy, like so `kick @Joakim t:spam` or `kick @Joakim template:spam`, you can also add additional content or even other templates `kick @Joakim Being a meanie, t:spam and t:tos`